cameronstackhouse/exploring-the-design-space-of-artificial-life/README.md

 [Cameron Stackhouse](https://github.com/cameronstackhouse)

 ## Description
-This project is exploring the design space of xenobots created using an [evolutionary pipeline proposed by Kriegman et al](https://cdorgs.github.io/)
+This project is exploring the design space of xenobots created using an [evolutionary pipeline proposed by Kriegman et al](https://cdorgs.github.io/).
+The project aims to discover traits in the genotype-phenotype mapping that helps create a population of viable xenobot designs alongside analysing the effectiveness of compositional pattern producing networks as genetic encodings, and identifying why specific genotypes produce specific types of phenotypic structures.

+Alongside exploring the design space of the original pipeline, this project aims to explore the genotype-phenotype relationship when other evolutionary algorithms are used to evolve the population of genotypes, such as HyperNEAT.

 Based on:
 * https://github.com/voxcraft/voxcraft-sim